moshesipper/tiny_gp/README.md

 A minimalistic program implementing Koza-style (tree-based) genetic programming to solve a symbolic regression problem.

-**tiny-gp-textual.py** produces textual output (evolutionary progression and evolved trees).
+**tiny-gp.py** is a basic version, which produces textual output of the evolutionary progression and evolved trees.

-**tiny-gp-graphic.py** produces nicer, graphic output (you'll need to install https://pypi.org/project/graphviz/).
+**tiny-gp-plus.py** shows displays dynamic graphs of error and mean tree size, has a bloat-control option, and produces nicer, graphic output (you'll need to install https://pypi.org/project/graphviz/):

 |  |  |
 |-------------:|:-------------|